 Size and Weight:

-Ceratosaurus is one of those Jurassic dinosaurs that gives paleontologists fits: although it bore a distinct resemblance to other large theropods of its day (notably Allosaurus, the most common predator of Jurassic North America), it also had some anatomical quirks--such as the line of bony plates along its back--that weren't shared by any other predators.
+Ceratosaurus is one of those Jurassic dinosaurs that gives paleontologists fits: although it bore a distinct resemblance to other large theropods of its day (notably Allosaurus, the most common predatory dinosaur of Jurassic North America, and the comically short-armed Carnotaurus), it also possessed some anatomical quirks--such as the line of bony plates along its back--that weren't shared by any other meat-eaters.
 For this reason, Ceratosaurus is usually assigned to its own infraorder, ceratosauria, and dinosaurs that resemble it are classified as "ceratosaurs."

-Whatever its place in the theropod family tree, it's clear that Ceratosaurus was a fierce predator, gobbling up pretty much anything it happened across--including fish, aquatic reptiles, and both herbivorous and carnivorous dinosaurs.
-The marine part of its diet can be explained by the fact that Ceratosaurus had a more flexible tail than other carnivores, allowing it to swim with greater agility.
+Whatever its place in the theropod family tree, it's clear that Ceratosaurus was a fierce carnivore, gobbling up pretty much any living thing it happened across--including fish, aquatic reptiles, and both herbivorous and carnivorous dinosaurs (the marine part of its diet can be inferred from the fact that Ceratosaurus had a more flexible tail than other carnivores, allowing it to swim with greater agility).
+Compared to the apex predators of its ecosystem, though, Ceratosaurus was fairly small (only about 15 feet from head to tail and one ton), meaning it couldn't have hoped to win a standoff with a full-grown Allosaurus over, say, the carcass of a deceased Stegosaurus.